🎓 Free introductory course "LLM evaluations for AI product teams". Save your seat

 We will also show how to calculate accuracy, precision, and recall using the open-source Evidently Python library.

-Before diving in, ensure you know how accuracy, precision, and recall work in binary classification.
+Before getting started, make sure you're familiar with how accuracy, precision, and recall work in binary classification.
 If you need a refresher, there is a separate chapter in the guide.

 TL;DR